Vikings: Ships

 There have been several archaeological finds of Viking ships of all sizes, providing knowledge of the craftsmanship that went into building them.
 There were many types of Viking ships, built for various uses; the best-known type is probably the longship.
 Longships were intended for warfare and exploration, designed for speed and agility, and were equipped with oars to complement the sail, making navigation possible independently of the wind.
 The longship had a long, narrow hull and shallow draught to facilitate landings and troop deployments in shallow water.
 Longships were used extensively by the Leidang, the Scandinavian defence fleets.
 The longship allowed the Norse to go Viking, which might explain why this type of ship has become almost synonymous with the concept of Vikings.

 The Vikings built many unique types of watercraft, often used for more peaceful tasks.
 The knarr was a dedicated merchant vessel designed to carry cargo in bulk.
-It had a broader hull, deeper draught, and a small number of oars (used primarily to manoeuvre in harbours and similar situations).
+It had a broader hull, a deeper draught, and a small number of oars (used primarily to manoeuvre in harbours and similar situations).
 One Viking innovation was the 'beitass', a spar mounted to the sail that allowed their ships to sail effectively against the wind.
-It was common for seafaring Viking ships to tow or carry a smaller boat to transfer crews and cargo from the ship to shore.
+It was common for seafaring Viking ships to tow or carry a smaller boat to transfer crew and cargo from the ship to shore.

-Ships were an integral part of the Viking culture.
+Ships were an integral part of Viking culture.
 They facilitated everyday transportation across seas and waterways, exploration of new lands, raids, conquests, and trade with neighbouring cultures.
 They also held a major religious importance.
 People with high status were sometimes buried in a ship along with animal sacrifices, weapons, provisions and other items, as evidenced by the buried vessels at Gokstad and Oseberg in Norway and the excavated ship burial at Ladby in Denmark.
 Ship burials were also practised by Vikings overseas, as evidenced by the excavations of the Salme ships on the Estonian island of Saaremaa.

 Well-preserved remains of five Viking ships were excavated from Roskilde Fjord in the late 1960s, representing both the longship and the knarr.
-The ships were scuttled there in the 11th century to block a navigation channel and thus protect Roskilde, then the Danish capital, from seaborne assault.
+The ships were scuttled there in the 11th century to block a navigation channel and thus protect Roskilde, then the Danish capital, from a seaborne assault.
 The remains of these ships are on display at the Viking Ship Museum in Roskilde.

 In 2019, archaeologists uncovered two Viking boat graves in Gamla Uppsala.
 They also discovered that one of the boats still holds the remains of a man, a dog, and a horse, along with other items.
-This has shed light on death rituals of Viking communities in the region.
+This has shed light on the death rituals of Viking communities in the region.